Faisal146/craft-place/README.md

-# Sweet Home
+# Craft Place

-this a House and Property rent or sale website project
+This is a Art and Craft Shearing website project

 # **website category**